2019 Midwest Academic Quadrathalon Winner

-Help the Midwest Section/Branch cheer on University of Illinois Urbana-Champaign as they compete in the National Academic Quadrathalon at the 2018 ASAS-CSAS Annual Meeting!
+Help the Midwest Section/Branch cheer on North Dakota State University as they compete in the National Academic Quadrathalon at the 2019 ASAS-CSAS Annual Meeting!

 Academic Quadrathlon Description